akmalcm/akmalcm/README.md

 ### Hi there 👋
+I love programming.

+Work less, play more.
+Automates all the way.
 <!--
 **akmalcm/akmalcm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.